Marion High School (Illinois)

-In addition to Marion it serves Creal Springs and Pittsburg.
+In addition to the majority of Marion, it serves Creal Springs, Pittsburg, and Spillertown.

 Campus

 In 2017 Marion Unit #2 opened a new 330,000 square foot, state-of-the-art high school utilizing geothermal heating.
 The new campus accommodates 21st-century learning with a science and technology (STEM) lab, a performing and visual arts center, a technical and vocational education center including learning labs in culinary arts, agricultural science, building trades, and automotive repair.
 The new facility includes a new health education center with an indoor track, multiple courts, a dance rehearsal area, and a fitness center.
-The educational wing accommodates a wide variety of honors, advanced placement, capstone vocational courses, and college dual credit opportunities to prepare students for the workplace and higher education.
+The educational wing accommodates a wide variety of honors, Advanced Placement, capstone vocational courses, and college dual credit opportunities to prepare students for the workplace and higher education.

 Curriculum

 In 2015 the students began using Chromebooks.
 Marion Unit #2 became a Google for Education School District.
 In August 2020, each K-12 student received a Chromebook to engage with digital learning tools and experiences.